sarahpyfrom/PLAIDOH/README.md

 Biomartquery_hg19.txt.zip
 ```

+The test run should also create all of PLAIDOH's standard output files for the Example input file:

+`PLAIDOH_OUTPUT_Example_Input_File.txt` This is the primary PLAIDOH output file described in detail in the table below.

+`PLAIDOH_RUN_LOG.txt` Each time PLAIDOH.pl is run, this file is updated with a new entry, recording the input files and options selected by the user and including "COMPLETED SUCCESSFULLY" with a date and time at which the program finished running if PLAIDOH successfully completed its run and all calculations.

+`lncs_Example_Input_File.txt` contains all entries from the input file with "lncRNA" or "antisense_RNA" in the "Type" column.

+`protein_coding_Example_Input_File.txt` contains all entries from the input file with "protein_coding" in the "Type" column.

+`misc_Example_Input_File.txt` contains all entries from the input file with anything OTHER THAN "protein_coding", "lncRNA" or "antisense_RNA" in the "Type" column.

+`User_Selected_Enhancers.txt`, `User_Selected_Super_Enhancers.txt`, and `User_Selected_RBPs.txt`, are the subset of each datatype that the user's options selected from the chosen Enhancer, Super enhancer, and RBP files.

+`lncRNAs_bound_by_RBPs.txt` is output from a bedtools intersect between lnc_Input_Filename.txt and any RBPs selected by the user.

+`lncs_and_proteins_intersect_Example_Input_File.txt` is output from a bedtools intersect between lncs_Example_Input_File.txt and protein_coding_Example_Input_File.txt.

+`lncRNAs_in_SuperEnhancers.txt` is output from a bedtools intersect between lncs_Example_Input_File.txt and any User_Selected_Super_Enhancers.txt.

+PLAIDOH also outputs three R-generated plots of your data:

+`RankedCisRegulatoryScores.jpg` is a graph plotting every Cis-Regulatory score for every LncRNA/Coding gene Pair (LCP) identified by PLAIDOH, ranked from lowest to highest.
+A linear regression line is plotted in red and can be used to determine the best cut-off score for a likely cis-regulatory lncRNA.

+`RankedEnhancerScores.jpg`  is a graph plotting every Enhnacer score for every LCP identified by PLAIDOH, ranked from lowest to highest.
+A linear regression line is plotted in red and can be used to determine the best cut-off score for a likely enhancer-associated lncRNA.

+`CisRegulatoryScorebyEnhancerScore.jpg` is a graph plotting the Cis-regulatory and Enhancer score for each LCP.

 To run **PLAIDOH** on your own dataset, you should use the following command with the appropriate options to specify your own datasets:

 ```
+    USAGE

+        perl PLAIDOH.pl [options] <Input Expression File>

+    REQUIRED INPUT FILE

-perl PLAIDOH.pl [options] <Input tab-delimited bed file with columns: #Chr Start Stop Name Type(lncRNA, antisense_RNA or protein_coding) Sample1_Expression Sample2_Expression etc >
+        Tab-delimited file with columns: #Chr  Start   Stop   Name   Type(lncRNA, antisense_RNA or protein_coding) Sample1_Expression Sample2_Expression etc

-                Please Note: The first line MUST start with a #.
+        The input file should include all lncRNA and protein-coding transcripts of interest.

+        Please see Example_Input_File.txt for an Example of a properly-formatted Input file.

-		Input expression file and all user-generated bed files should be sorted using the following command if you wish to use any default PLAIDOH input files: sort -k1,1 -k2,2n in.bed > in.sorted.bed
+                Please Note: Input expression file and all user-generated bed files should be sorted using the following command if you wish to use any default PLAIDOH input files: sort -k1,1 -k2,2n in.txt > in_sorted.txt

     OPTIONS

-        -s filename for Super-enhancer file
+       -s filename for Super-enhancer file.
+            Default file: SEA_SuperEnhancers.bed

-           --cellSE Optional selection to pick a specific cell line variable from the SE list
+        --cellSE Optional selection to pick a specific cell line from the super enhancer list

-       -e filename for Enhancer data
+       -e filename for Enhancer data.
+            Default file: EnhancerAtlas_Enhancers.bed

-           --cellENH Optional selection to pick a specific cell line variable from the Enhancer list
+        --cellENH Optional selection to pick a specific cell line from the Enhancer list

-       -f filename for Nuclear Fraction file
+       -f finename for Nuclear Fraction file
+            Default file: Nuclear_Fraction_GM12878_hg19.txt

-       -b filename for Biomart Query file
+       -b filename for Biomart Query file (includes GO terms and other annotatin options) Default file: Biomartquery_hg19.txt

        -c filename for Chip-seq data
+            Default file: ENCODE_ChIPseq_pValues.txt

-           --cellCHIP Optional selection to pick a specific cell line variable from the ChipSeq list
+        --cellCHIP Optional selection to pick a specific cell line from the ChipSeq list

        -p filename for CHIA-pet data
+             Default file: K562_and_MCF7_POL2RAChIApet.txt

        -r filename for RBP file
+            Default file: RNABindingProtein_eCLIP_h19.txt

         --RBP Optional selection to pick a specific RBP variable from the RBP list

+        Detailed descriptions for all input files and their sources can be found in the Methods secition of Pyfrom, Luo and Payton, 2018 BMC Genomics.
 ```

 ## PLAIDOH Output File

-PLAIDOH outputs a several supporting files and a single final file with the name "Master_$input_filename".
+PLAIDOH outputs a several supporting files and a single final file with the name "Output_$input_filename".
 It has 42 tab-delimited columns, which are described in the following table.
 Each line contains information about a single lncRNA and one coding gene within 400kb of the lncRNA:

 Column Number | Column Heading | Description
 ----------------|-------------|-----------